 Rates derived from administrative data counts are not subject to sampling error but may still be subject to natural random variation, especially for small counts.
-A 95% confidence interval for an estimate is a range of values which is very likely (95 times out of 100) to contain the true unknown value.
-Where the 95% confidence intervals of two estimates do not overlap it can be concluded that there is a statistically significant difference between the two estimates.
-This is the standard method used in Australian Institute of Health and Welfare (AlHW) publications for which formulas can be sourced from Breslow and Day (1987) in the publication 'Statistical methods in cancer research'.
-Typically in the standard method, the observed rate is assumed to have natural variability in the numerator count (for example, deaths, hospital visits) but not in the population denominator count.
-Also, the rate is assumed to have been generated from a normal distribution ("Bell curve").
-Random variation in the numerator count is assumed to be centred around the true value, that is, there is no systematic bias.
+A 95% confidence interval (CI) for an estimate is a range of values which is very likely (95 times out of 100) to contain the true unknown value.
+Where the 95% CIs of two estimates do not overlap it can be concluded that there is a statistically significant difference between the two estimates.
+This is the standard method used in Australian Institute of Health and Welfare (AIHW) publications for which formulas can be sourced from Breslow and Day (1987) in the publication Statistical methods in cancer research .
+Typically in the standard method, the observed rate is assumed to have natural variability in the numerator count.
+Also, the rate is assumed to have been generated from a normal distribution ('Bell curve').
+Random variation in the numerator count is assumed to be centred around the true value; that is, there is no systematic bias.
+Computation: Mortality rates: Crude percentage: number of deaths by cause divided by all deaths.
+Crude rate:100,000 x (Numerator ÷ Denominator).

-Computation:

-Mortality rates:

-Crude percentage: number of deaths by cause divided by all deaths.

-Crude rate: 100,000 x (Numerator ÷ Denominator).

-Age-standardised rate: calculated using the direct method using five-year age groups from 0-4 years to 75 years and over, with the Australian standard population as at 30 June 2001 as the standard.
+Age-standardised rate: calculated using the direct method using five-year age groups from 0-4 to 75 years and over, with the Australian standard population as at 30 June 2001 as the standard.
 Age-standardisation should be done in accordance with the National Indigenous Reform Agreement Performance Information Management Group (NIRAPIMG) agreed principles for direct age-standardisation (see the Comments section below).

-Rate ratio: Indigenous age-standardised rate divided by non-Indigenous agestandardised rate Rate difference: Indigenous age-standardised rate minus non-Indigenous agestandardised rate
+Rate ratio: Indigenous age-standardised rate divided by non-Indigenous age-standardised rate

+Rate difference: Indigenous age-standardised rate minus non-Indigenous agestandardised rate

-Variability band: to be calculated using the standard method for estimating 95% confidence intervals as follows:
+Variability band: to be calculated using the standard method for estimating 95% Cls as follows: